thomassuedbroecker/tax_preorganizer_public/docs/ARCHITECTURE_REVIEW.md

-This review was produced by **Bob**, IBM's senior software architect AI assistant running inside Visual Studio Code as part of the project's multi-agent IDE collaboration workflow (alongside GitHub Copilot, OpenAI Codex, and Claude Code).
+This review was produced by **Bob**, IBM's senior software architect AI assistant running inside Visual Studio Code as part of the project's multi-agent IDE collaboration workflow (alongside GitHub Copilot, OpenAI Codex, Claude Code and IBM Bob).
 Bob operates in **architecture-reviewer mode**, a specialised persona that applies seven structured review skills to a codebase and produces findings in a standardised format.